Tirthaj/StudentDatabase/README.md

 # StudentDatabase

-A Spring Boot Application that takes json data and stores it on a PostgreSQL database.
+A Java Spring Boot Application that takes json data and stores it on a PostgreSQL database.
-The application successfully performs CRUD operations on the database.
+The application successfully performs CRUD operations on the students data in the database.
 This project has the following Layers:
 1. API Layer: This is where the GET, POST, PUT, DELETE APIs are located.
 2. Service Layer: This layer contains the business logic that manages the student data, and acts as an intermediary layer between the API and Data access layer.